One question our Singapore team is often faced with when we work on creating an app is that, why do you need other people beyond the developers?

 As the Android or iOS developers work on the app, the UI designers’ role comes into play.

-Thus, it can be concluded that while the UX designer will be involved in the making of the app early on, the UI designer’s task is more towards the later stages of the app development process.
+Thus, it can be concluded that while the UX designer will be involved in making the app early on, the UI designer’s task is more towards the later stages of the app development process.

 The developers may write the best code ever, but if the app fails to answer the user’s needs and does not impress with its interface, it will never be able to leave a mark.